Eligibility Requirements

 Choice of Graduate School and Degree

-- Master of Arts (MA) in American history, political science, or government
+- Master of Arts (MA) in American history, political science, or government.

 Constitutional Coursework

 The Fellow’s proposed plan of graduate study should contain substantial constitutional coursework.
 Fellows are encouraged to choose institutions that offer courses that closely examine the origins and development of the U.S. Constitution, the evolution of political theory and constitutional law, the effects of the Constitution on society and culture in the United States, or other such topics directly related to the Constitution.
-Whatever institution and whichever degree a Fellow selects, at least 12 semester credits (or 18 quarter credits) of constitutional study must be part of the Fellow’s program.
+Whatever institution and whichever degree a Fellow selects, at least 12 semester credits (or 18 quarter credits) of Foundation-approved U.S. Constitutional study must be part of the Fellow’s program.
 Six of these semester credits are earned by the Fellow at the Foundation’s Summer Institute on the Constitution in Washington, D.C.

 I thank the Madison Foundation for carrying on the Constitution’s spirit … as I and other Fellows pass the torch to the next generation of Americans in our classrooms.